The Wave Tours

 Photograph the iconic “Wave” in addition to many other hidden gems in this unique landscape (including spots where other outfitters won't take you).
 There is so much more to see here besides just the Wave!
 Take full advantage of this once-in-a-lifetime opportunity and capture your best shots with professional photography instruction.
 This tour is rated Difficult for physical intensity with 7+ miles of hiking.

 - Photograph the iconic “Wave” in addition to many other hidden gems in this unique landscape (including spots where other outfitters won't take you).
 There is so much more here besides just the Wave!

 - We will take you to different areas at the right time of day for the best photography.
 We know how the light changes month by month and hour by hour.

 - Leave the difficult route finding to us and maximize your photography time.
 Professional photo instruction and critique included on all trips.

 - Small group size capped at 5 people to ensure personalized instruction and individualized attention.

 - Permits are required to access the Wave and must be obtained via lottery.
-As commercial guides, we have our own permits for North Coyote Buttes.
-However, all clients must procure their own permits.
+All clients must procure their own permits.
+Click Here to learn more about permits.
+As commercial guides, we have our own permits for Coyote Buttes North.
+Your instructor will not count against the quota on your personal permit.